asish-op/nitro-gen-and-checker-but-very-fast/README.md

-Discord Nitro Generator and checker at the same time made in python made by asish#9999 and ZoomMan2 Yt#5546
+Discord Nitro Generator and checker at the same time made in python made by asish#9999 and ⧼T̼G̼⧽ Tᴇᴄʜ Darkforce#2312

 - [support server](https://discord.gg/YMRJS5c9xx)